You have finally saved up your first $10,000 after all the Cafe skipping and serious budgeting you have done over the

 #1 Achieve Financial Independence — This isn’t about quitting your job or retiring early but having the option to do so.
 It’s about achieving financial self-sustainability without relying on job.
 Such an option allows you to live your life at your own terms and isn’t that what most people dreams of?
 Fortunately, our personal finance & investment community is a big fan of this concept and there are many blogs you can follow.

-#2 Put your money to work (harder) — Your money has to be parked somewhere whether it is in your wallet or bank accounts.
+#2 Put your money to work (harder) — Your money has to be parked somewhere whether it is in your wallet, bank accounts, or share investment.
 But the problem is, both are not offering the returns that can impact your wealth.
 We believe that you should utilise your financial capital just as how you use your human capital for salary; human capital falls with age but financial capital accumulates and increases over time thanks to compound interest.
 That's why its so important to put your money to work.